'It Was Chaos': Man Saves Girl's Life After Car Crashes Into Salem, NH Home

 The five-year old has a broken jaw and several facial cuts but is expected to make a full recovery thanks to an unlikely hero.

+Giuliana was released from the hospital on Tuesday.
+Her family said she is doing better every day, but has a long road to recovery.MORE NEWS: Johnson & Johnson Recalling Sunscreens Due Traces Of Benzene Found In Some Products

 A GoFundMe page has been set up to help with Giuliana’s medical bills.
-Investigators believe alcohol and speed contributed to the crash.